nviennot/playdrone/README.md

 [lib/](https://github.com/nviennot/playdrone/tree/master/lib) and
 [app/models/](https://github.com/nviennot/playdrone/tree/master/app/models).

-Here are the basic steps to process an app in dev mode:
+I strongly discourage you to run the code and encourage you to use it only as a reference, but if you must, here are the basic steps to process an app in dev mode:

 1. Make sure you have Ruby and Java installed